AcademySoftwareFoundation/Imath/INSTALL.md

 * **ILMBASE\_USE\_CLANG\_TIDY**

-  Enable clang-tidy for IlmBase libraries, if it is available.
+  Enable clang-tidy for Imath libraries, if it is available.
 Default is OFF.

 ### Testing Options: